Translating WAI Resources

 W3C Translations Information

-More information is available in W3C’s intellectual rights FAQ, particularly under the questions starting with can I translate one of your specifications into another language?
+More information is available in W3C Translations and in W3C Intellectual Rights FAQ, particularly under the questions starting with can I translate one of your specifications into another language?

 Important Translations Guidance

 - Do not change or adapt or add to the meaning of the English version in your translation.
 If you have suggestions for changes to the English version, submit them via GitHub or e-mail using the links in the “Help improve this page” box near the bottom of the page.